Sweet Thang: Nat Stuckey version

-The song was first record by Nat Stuckey shortly after signing a recording contract with the independent label Paula Records.
+The song was first recorded by Nat Stuckey shortly after signing a recording contract with the independent label Paula Records.
 The label was based out of Shreveport, Louisiana.
 Stuckey had also composed the song.
 "Sweet Thang" was recorded at Brians Studio, located in Tyler, Texas.
 It took place on July 4, 1966 and co-produced by Stuckey and Frank Page.
 Additional tracks that later appeared on his debut album were also recorded in the same session.

 "Sweet Thang" was released as a single in August 1966 via Paula Records.
 The song peaked at number four on the Billboard Hot Country Singles chart in 1966.
 The song became Stuckey's biggest hit as a music artist.
 "Sweet Thang" appeared on his debut studio album, also released on Paula Records entitled Nat Stuckey Really Sings.
 He would continue having major hits into the 1970s with songs such as "Plastic Saddle."